ietf-rats/charter/ietf-rats-charter.md

 RATS ensure that the information conveyed is unique, complete, and fresh (exposing tampering, replay, and/or relay attacks).
 Application of RATS encompasses infrastructure supporting financial transactions, critical infrastructure, constrained-node environments, or the management of end-user devices.

-Measured file execution procedures (including the now deprecated term Secure Boot) provide the basis for conveying additional device characteristics that enable a Verifying Party to assess that a device is a Trusted System: one that operates as expected, does what is required, and does not do other things.
+Measured file execution procedures provide the basis for conveying additional device characteristics that enable a Verifying Party to assess that a device is a Trusted System: one that operates as expected, does what is required, and does not do other things.
 Various Roots of Trust (e.g. for Measurement, for Reporting, or for Verification) provide the foundation to enable Implicit Remote Attestation (the fact that a secret key is accessible implies specific meaning and specific assertions are optional) and Explicit Remote Attestation, which uses the output of measured file execution as Attestation Evidence which can be used (along with event log details) to ratify that the device is actually a Trusted System.

 RATS also incorporate Verifying Parties that are capable of explicit appraisal of the Attestation Evidence conveyed - in contrast to the implicit validation of device characteristics enabled by Relying Parties.